Many people believe that a powerful spirit made the world and everything in it.

 Christians believe that to become a Christian, one has to be baptised, either as a baby or an adult.
 This is an outward sign that that person has made a commitment to the teachings of Jesus.

 The spiritual leaders, those who give sacraments, conduct the rituals and teach the beliefs, are priests or ministers: their titles and rules of living are different according to their religion.
 A priest or minister can be promoted to bishop, archbishop, or in some religions to cardinal.
 In the Roman Catholic religion, a cardinal is elected by other cardinals to be the Pope, or leader of the religion, and in the Eastern Orthodox church the leader is the Patriarch.
+In some Christian religions the priest or minister can be a woman.
 Some Christian religions have nuns, women who have dedicated their lives to Jesus and to doing good works.

 The place of worship for Christians is a church.
 A very large church is a cathedral.